johnfairh/site/ruby_swiftpm.md

 Choices seem to be:
 1. Apple default: dylib in `/usr/lib`, headers in a single directory inside Xcode.
-2. Unix prefix (homebrew, linux, etc.): dylib in `prefix/lib`, headers in `prefix/include/ruby-2.X.Y`. [bit surprised by the headers part needing a version, need to check Debian]
+2. Unix prefix (Homebrew, Linux, etc.): dylib in `prefix/lib`, headers in `prefix/include/ruby-2.X.Y`.
+Prefix may be more complicated on Linux with arch path part.
 3. Rbenv or similar: standard Ruby installation somewhere in the filesystem, may have static and/or dynamic libs.

-Case (2) is almost certainly symlinks from a case (3) install but regular users will not know that place.
+Case (2) may be symlinks from a case (3) install but regular users will not know the origin.

-Linux package install seems to actually both provide and install a `pkg-config` file.
+Linux package install seems to actually both provide and install a `pkgconfig` file.
 Nothing else does.
 Because native Ruby splits its include files over two directories, the **only** 'just works' options are:
-1. Use the macOS system default Ruby with the single-directory Xcode headers;
+1. Target the macOS system default Ruby with the single-directory Xcode headers;
-2. Use the non-managed Linux ruby of some specific version that has a pkgconfig.
+2. Target the non-managed Linux ruby of some specific version and require `pkgconfig` to be working.

 All other configs + platforms will need at minimum `-Xcc -I` passed to deal with the `ruby/config.h` directory.